joagre/ratatoskr/ideas/r.md

 Foo.red.value         // #(255, 0, 0)
 ```

-### Function
+### Function -- `fn`

-`foo(a, b)` invokes the function `foo` with a comma separated list of
+`foo(a, b)` calls the `foo` function with a list of expression
-expression arguments.
-Arguments are evaluated left to right before the
+arguments separated by commas.
+These arguments are evaluated from left
-function is invoked and `foo` may refer to a named function definition
+to right before invoking the function. `foo` can refer to either a
-or to a variable bound to a function literal.
+named function definition or a variable bound to a function

-Functions can be overloaded and function parameters have default values:
+literal.
+Functions in can be overloaded, and their parameters can have
+default values.

+Grok this:

 ```
 fn foo(a, b, c = 0) {